8Ginette8/gbif.range/README.md

 eco.marine@data
 ```

 Which level should you pick depends on your questions and which level of the species' ecology you want to represent.
-Here, we choose *eco.earth* since Panthera tigris is of course a terrestrial species, and the very detailed 'ECO_NAME' as an ecoregion level because we want to obtain a more fine distribution:
+Here, we chose *eco.earth* since Panthera tigris is of course a terrestrial species, and the very detailed 'ECO_NAME' as an ecoregion level because we want to obtain a more fine distribution:

 ### Marine species